stephengold/Acorus/README.md

 The evolution of this project is chronicled in
 [its release log][log].

-Prior to January 2022, Acorus was a sub-project of [the Jme3-utilities Project][utilities] named "jme3-utilities-ui".
+Prior to January 2022, Acorus was a subproject of
+[the Jme3-utilities Project][utilities] named "jme3-utilities-ui".

 Since January 2022, Acorus has been a separate project, hosted at